 Threat to Nonprofits: Take Action to Protect Charitable Nonprofits in Tax Legislation

 1.)
-Click links below for the Senators’ contact forms and send the message below (feel free to add additional concerns of your own):
+Click links below for the contact forms for both of your Senators and your Congressman (3 emails total) and send the message below (feel free to add additional concerns of your own):

 Topic: Select “Tax/Taxes”

-Subject line: Protect the Work of Charitable Nonprofits in Tax Legislation
+Subject line: Protect the Work of KY Charitable Nonprofits in Tax Legislation

 Paste in this message: